Force mains, pressure sewers, siphons, valves, and appurtenances

 Inverted siphons

-An inverted siphon, also called a depressed sewer, lets a sewer cross below an obstruction such as a river, highway, or utility corridor.
-It is driven by upstream hydraulic head, not by a pump.
-Because the pipe drops and rises, grit and solids can settle if velocity is too low.
+An inverted siphon, also called a depressed sewer, lets a sewer pass below an obstruction such as a river, highway, or utility corridor.
+It is driven by upstream hydraulic head, not a pump.
+Because the pipe drops and rises, grit and solids settle if velocity is too low, so siphons are often built with multiple barrels to keep velocity up at varying flows.
 Operators watch siphons for odor, deposition, blocked barrels, and difficult cleaning access.
+Do not confuse a siphon with a sag: a siphon is planned, mapped, and fitted with access structures, while a sag is an unintended defect from settlement or poor installation.

 Test Your Knowledge